Aliases for CANX Gene

 CANX (Calnexin) is a Protein Coding gene.
-Diseases associated with CANX include orbital melanoma and myeloperoxidase deficiency.
-Among its related pathways are Immune System and Infectious disease.
+Diseases associated with CANX include cystic fibrosis and granulocytopenia.
+Among its related pathways are Transport to the Golgi and subsequent modification and Immune System.
 GO annotations related to this gene include poly(A) RNA binding and carbohydrate binding.
 An important paralog of this gene is CALR.

 UniProtKB/Swiss-Prot for CANX Gene